-- at least three categories of constitutional problems.
+114. The shortened period for applications for absentee mail ballots creates at least three categories of constitutional problems.
 First, voters who encounter unforeseen emergencies within 11 days of Election Day will be disenfranchised because there is no hardship waiver of the 11- day deadline.
 Examples of voters who would be disenfranchised include voters who had serious accidents or illnesses, were quarantined, bereaved, or called for National Guard duty, emergency medical work, or unanticipated jury duty.
-The effective date of the Impractical Application Deadline is July 1, 2021 and it will begin to disenfranchise voters during the July 13, 2021 runoff elections. - announced on the same day as the Secretary of State's deadline for certification of the election, with such certification occurring 17 days after the election.
+The effective date of the Impractical Application Deadline is July 1, 2021 and it will begin to disenfranchise voters during the July 13, 2021 runoff elections.

+115. Second, runoffs for state offices are frequently determined and announced on the same day as the Secretary of State's deadline for certification of the election, with such certification occurring 17 days after the election.
 O.C.G.A. §21-2-499(b).
 Runoffs occur 28 days after Election Day, creating not even one day to timely apply for an application for a ballot for a runoff announced on the deadline for applying.
-Voters requiring absentee ballots will be disenfranchised by the abbreviated deadline, beginning with the July 13 runoff elections. - 117.
-Third, to meet the 11-day deadline without submitting an application by email, which must await the development of a secure transmission method as explained below, the voter must mail the application well ahead of the 11-day deadline, causing an unnecessary burden on the voter, considerably reducing the time available to apply for an absentee ballot.
+Voters requiring absentee ballots will be disenfranchised by the abbreviated deadline, beginning with the July 13 runoff elections.

+116. Third, to meet the 11-day deadline without submitting an application by email, which must await the development of a secure transmission method as explained below, the voter must mail the application well ahead of the 11-day deadline, causing an unnecessary burden on the voter, considerably reducing the time available to apply for an absentee ballot.

-- 118. Virtually all other states have provisions for voters in such unforeseen circumstances to obtain a mail ballot just as Governor Kemp did, indicating that there is no compelling state interest in preventing voters in such circumstances from voting. - 119.
-Absentee ballot applications may be transmitted by voters to the county registration officials in person or via electronic transmission, mail, or facsimile.
-O.C.G.A §21-2-381(a)(1)(A).
+117. Virtually all other states have provisions for voters in such unforeseen circumstances to obtain a mail ballot just as Governor Kemp did, indicating that there is no compelling state interest in preventing voters in such circumstances from voting.

+118. Absentee ballot applications may be transmitted by voters to the county registration officials in person or via electronic transmission, mail, or facsimile.
+O.C.G.A 21-2-381(a)(1)(A).
 The General Assembly apparently recognized the heightened risk of identity theft with the increased requirements of transmitting extensive personal identifying information on the application and required that the Secretary "develop a method to allow secure electronic transmission of such form."
+O.C.G.A.
+21-2-381(a)(1)(C)(i).

-O.C.G.A. §21-2-381(a)(1)(C)(i). - 120.
-Although the provisions of the new ballot application procedures are effective July 1, 2021, the development and implementation of a secure email or other electronic transmission method of transmission are likely to require months or years of development and implementation in 159 counties.
+119. Although the provisions of the new ballot application procedures are effective July 1, 2021, the development and implementation of a secure email or other electronic transmission method of transmission are likely to require months or years of development and implementation in 159 counties.
 Until then, the ballot application time is significantly compressed as voters will need to mail or deliver their applications in person to meet the 11-day deadline.
 Mailing the application could add several days to the voters' application completion and submission date, furthering the unreasonable burden on voters, particularly in the event of a runoff, announced within about 11 or 12 days of the runoff election.